Jawabreh0/AWS-Bedrock-Llama3/README.md

 # AWS Bedrock Llama 3

-This repository contains a simple chat application using AWS Bedrock's Llama 3 model.
+This repository contains a simple chat application to show how to configure AWS Bedrock Llama 3 models in your own app.
 The application allows users to interact with the Llama 3 model via the command line.

 ## Features